 Reclaim Your Strength and Spirit after Breast Cancer

-When a woman is diagnosed with breast cancer, there’s a tendency to focus on how she’s going to fight the disease.
-But surviving breast cancer takes more than surgery, radiation or chemotherapy.
+When you are diagnosed with breast cancer, there’s a tendency to focus on how you’re going to fight the disease.
+But surviving breast cancer takes more than surgery, radiation, or chemotherapy.

 The road to recovery

-The treatments that send cancer into remission also affect the upper body with symptoms that include decreased range of motion and strength, fatigue, and bone loss (osteopenia).
-Lymphedema (swelling in the arms or legs) is another side effect of breast cancer surgery, and it can occur at any time after lymph node removal.
-As a lymphedema therapist, Davis works with women to help control this swelling through exercise, massage and compression.
+The treatments that send cancer into remission also affect the upper body, with symptoms that include decreased range of motion and strength, fatigue, and bone loss (osteopenia).

 A comprehensive plan